 Take home a Tar Heel T-shirt or the work of a local artist.
-Visit Shrunken Head, Johnny T-Shirt or Chapel Hill Sportswear.
+Visit Johnny T-Shirt, Alumni Hall or Chapel Hill Sportswear.
 Find local art, crafts or gifts at Frank Gallery, North Carolina Crafts Gallery, Womancraft Gifts or Carr Mill Mall.
 Click shopping for ideas.

 3. Dine at a new restaurant.

 There are several new restaurants which opened recently or in the last couple of years.
-Try Osteria Georgi, Old East Tavern, Hawthorne & Woods, Market & Moss, Blues on Franklin, Dame's Chicken & Waffles or Que Chula.
+Try Osteria Georgi, Old East Tavern, Hawthorne & Wood, Market & Moss, Blues on Franklin, Momo's Master, Dame's Chicken & Waffles, or Buena Vibra Kitchen & Bar.
 In Carrboro, try Thai Station or Iza Whiskey & Eats.
-Make your reservation and follow the safety guidelines.
-If dining on Franklin Street in downtown Chapel Hill on Saturday, enjoy the live music as part of the Save the Music Series.
+Reservations highly recommended!

 4. Grab a bite at an old favorite.

-In downtown try La Residence, Crossroads Chapel Hill, Carolina Coffee Shop, Mama Dips or 411 West.
-Celebrate at Crook’s Corner, Il Palio or Bin 54.
+In downtown try La Residence, Carolina Coffee Shop, Mama Dips or 411 West.
+Celebrate at Crossroads Chapel Hill, Il Palio or Bin 54.
 Want a quick burger, pizza or BLT, hit Sutton’s, Al’s Burger, IP3 or Merritt’s Grill.
 Check out the new locations of Kipos or Breadman’s.
 In Carrboro see the new patio at Acme or try Tandem or Oakleaf.
 There are many opportunities for outdoor dining.
 For information on the above dining venues or others, click restaurants.

 Kipos at Eastgate Crossing